rohanmeh/aiven-demo/README.md

 ![Aiven POC](./Aiven%20POC.png)

+### Prerequisites

 To use this application, you will need to have Python3 installed on your local desktop.
+You will also need to set up Aiven for Apache Kafka and Flink on console.aiven.io.
+You'll be granted security keys for the ca.pem, service.cert, and service.key files after you set up Kafka within the Aiven console.

+### Running the application

 1. For creating sample orders to be sent to Aiven for Apache Kafka, run order_producer.py.
 ```console